Islandora-Devops/isle-buildkit/base/README.md

 # Base

-Base Docker image from which almost all others are derived.
+Base Docker image from which almost all others are derived, built from [Islandora-DevOps/isle-buildkit](https://github.com/Islandora-DevOps/isle-buildkit/).

 It is not meant to be run on its own.

 It's based off off [Alpine Linux], and includes [s6 overlay] and [confd].